trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-scripts using `TRIBITS_CTEST_DRIVER()`_ (see `TriBITS Package-by-Package CTest/Dash Driver`_) which posts results to a CDash server (see `TriBITS CDash Customizations`_) is a very attractive testing system with many advantages, setting up a CDash server can be a bit of a chore.
+scripts using `TRIBITS_CTEST_DRIVER()`_ (see `TriBITS Package-by-Package CTest/Dash Driver`_) which posts results to a CDash server (see `TriBITS CDash Customizations`_) is a very attractive testing system with many advantages, setting up a CDash server can be a bit difficult and a CDash server can require non-trivial storage and CPU resources (due to the MySQL DB of test results) and requires some amount of extra maintenance.
 As an intermediate approach, one can consider just using the project's `checkin-test.py`_ script to implement basic post-push CI and/or Nightly testing servers using simple cron jobs and a some other helper scripts.
 The ``checkin-test.py`` script